SathyaSaiG/personal-portfolio/README.md

 2. **Reference Materials**:
    I used additional **YouTube videos**, **GitHub repositories**, and **ChatGPT** to help finalize the design for each section.
 This combination of resources, along with my own creativity, helped me design the other sections.

-3. **Color Palette**:
+3. **Finalizing Colors**:
-   Through trial and error, I was able to find a color palette that worked well for the design.
+   After numerous trials, I settled on a cohesive color scheme that complemented the overall design.

 ## Learning Outcomes
 1. **Portfolio Website Development**: